Loading Helm Chart Validator...

 Prepare Your Chart.yaml File

 Locate your Chart.yaml file in your Helm chart directory.
 This file contains metadata about your chart including name, version, and dependencies.
-Copy the contents of the file.
+Copy the contents of the file to validate it.

 Required fields: apiVersion, name, and version must be present in Chart.yaml